 - 10% down for Second homes

 - 15% for Investment properties.
 (There is a better rate for 25% down on investment properties)

-Shane Hollenback at Nova Home Loans can help with all of your Home Makeover Loan questions.
-Shane can be reached at 480-270-4820.
+Shane Hollenback at Bay Equity Home Loans can help with all of your Home Makeover Loan questions.
+Shane can be reached at 602-690-7581.

 Remember, certain renovations will tend to be better than others.
 Paint, flooring, kitchens and baths are the most popular.
 For the older homes, you may want to remove popcorn ceilings.
 Outdoor living spaces are other popular choices.
 Landscaping with pavers, BBQ’s, lush vegetation all help create a better living space and a more enjoyable quality of life.

 Here’s an example below of a kitchen from a home built in 1966.
-It has new cabinets, new counters, fresh paint, updated appliances and new fixtures.
+It was updated with new cabinets, new counters, fresh paint, new appliances and new fixtures.
 Rather than spend thousands of dollars in out of pocket expenses, it makes sense for many people to use a Home Makeover Loan / Renovation Loan to finance their upgrades.

 Keep your money in your pocket and finance your lifestyle into your newly renovated home.